thnhmai06/SlideGenerator.Framework/docs/en/overview.md

 - `Slide`: template loading, slide cloning, text replacement, image replacement.
 - `Image`: ROI detection, cropping, resizing, and helpers.

-## Key constraints

-- Use framework APIs for all workbook/slide/image/cloud operations.
-- Do not reimplement framework logic in the backend.
-- No third‑party replacements for these core operations.

 ## Threading and disposal

 - `Workbook` and presentation models are `IDisposable`.